Skip to content

 Sexually Transmitted diseases Are Here to Stay

-More than ever STIs are on the rise among African millennials who engage in unprotected sex with multiple partners.
+More than ever STIs are on the rise among African millennials and Gen Z who engage in unprotected sex with multiple partners.
 Today’s youth didn’t witness the AIDS epidemic but are more likely to view HIV as a manageable disease.
 Sexually active millennials are willing to take the dangerous risk of engaging in unprotected intercourse.
 If you decide to engage in sex, you should be tested at least once a year for sexually transmitted infections because the symptoms can go unnoticed.

 Go Easy on Binge Drinking